 “If that’s true,” you ask, “then WHAT is causing all the ‘paranormal activity’ that cameras appear to catch on film?”

-The same thing that caused paranormal activity in the New Testament: demons.
+According to the Bible, the same thing that caused paranormal activity in the New Testament: demons.

 There are two important biblical truths everyone needs to know about demons: